QWERTYUIOP123456789-alt/Basic-Computer-Science-Keywords/README.md

 - **Dynamic Programming**: Solving complex problems by breaking them into simpler subproblems (e.g., Fibonacci sequence).

 Understanding DSA is crucial for writing efficient code and solving complex computational problems.
 It also plays a significant role in coding interviews and competitive programming.

+24.**DBMS(DATABASE MANAGMENT SYSTEM)**:
+DBMS stands for Database Management System.
+It is software designed to manage databases, which are collections of data organized in a way that facilitates easy access, management, and updating.
+Here’s a breakdown of its key components and functions:

+### Key Components of DBMS:

+1. **Database Engine**: The core service for accessing and managing data.
+It handles the storage, retrieval, and update of data in the database.

+2. **Database Schema**: Defines the structure of the database, including tables, columns, data types, and the relationships between tables.

+3. **Query Processor**: Interprets and executes queries, often written in SQL (Structured Query Language).
+It translates user requests into database operations.

+4. **Transaction Manager**: Ensures that database transactions are processed reliably and ensures that data remains consistent and correct even in the case of errors or failures.

+5. **Database Administrator (DBA) Tools**: Provides tools for database management, such as performance monitoring, backup, and recovery tools.

+6. **Security Manager**: Manages user access and permissions, ensuring that only authorized users can access or modify the data.

+### Functions of a DBMS:

+1. **Data Storage Management**: Efficiently stores and organizes data on disk or other storage media.

+2. **Data Retrieval**: Allows users to query and retrieve data efficiently, often through query languages like SQL.

+3. **Data Manipulation**: Supports operations like inserting, updating, and deleting data.

+4. **Data Integrity and Validation**: Ensures that data adheres to defined rules and constraints, maintaining accuracy and consistency.

+5. **Concurrency Control**: Manages simultaneous data access by multiple users, ensuring that transactions do not interfere with each other and that data remains consistent.

+6. **Backup and Recovery**: Provides mechanisms to back up data and recover it in case of system failure or data corruption.

+### Types of DBMS:

+1. **Relational DBMS (RDBMS)**: Organizes data into tables with rows and columns.
+Examples include MySQL, PostgreSQL, and Oracle Database.

+2. **NoSQL DBMS**: Designed for unstructured or semi-structured data and often used in big data applications.
+Examples include MongoDB, Cassandra, and Redis.

+3. **Object-Oriented DBMS (OODBMS)**: Stores data in objects, similar to object-oriented programming.
+Examples include db4o and ObjectDB.

+4. **Hierarchical DBMS**: Data is organized in a tree-like structure.
+Examples include IBM’s Information Management System (IMS).

+5. **Network DBMS**: Uses a graph structure where entities can have multiple relationships.
+Examples include Integrated Data Store (IDS).

+DBMSs are essential for managing large volumes of data and are used in various applications, from enterprise systems to web applications.